Military medical support

 - Civil-military cooperation is vital at all times.
 With the outbreak of the coronavirus pandemic, the military medical services supported civilian authorities, which were in the lead in responding to the crisis; national medical reserve components also supported civilian and military cooperation in fighting the pandemic.

 - The Committee of the Chiefs of Military Medical Services in NATO (COMEDS) is the senior body for military medical advice within NATO.

 - COMEDS (in close cooperation with the Medical Advisors of the NATO Command Structure) is the central point for developing and coordinating military medical matters and for providing medical advice to the Military Committee.

-- For COVID-19, COMEDS is helping to coordinate military medical aspects of the pandemic among members and partner countries in order to identify issues that require harmonisation, immediate attention, decision or action.
+- For COVID-19, COMEDS helped to coordinate military medical aspects of the pandemic among members and partner countries in order to identify issues that required harmonisation, immediate attention, decision or action.

 - The NATO military medical community also develops new concepts of medical support for operations, with emphasis on innovation and effectiveness, multinational health care, modularity of medical treatment facilities and partnerships.

 - In addition to COMEDS’ contribution, the NATO Centre of Excellence for Military Medicine in Hungary and the Multinational Medical Coordination Centre/European Medical Command in Germany play a significant role by providing support through medical expertise, training simulation and advice, as well as through their coordination role.

 Committee of the Chiefs of Military Medical Services in NATO